-Specific reference texts for the introductory part of the program and for the data analysis part, respectively:
+Specific reference texts for the first introductory part of the program and for the last part on data analysis respectively are:

 Verification of learning takes place by sustaining an oral interview with a commission composed of the teacher and at least one other member.

 Please note that at the time of the exam, the student must present a valid identification document to the teacher.

 In the absence of this document, the exam cannot be taken.

 Reservations of exams interviews must be made on the appropriate online site.

 It is possible to start making reservations on the site only one week before the scheduled date for the exam.

 The deadline for reservations is the day before the date set for the appeal.